datacommonsorg/website/tools/nl/analysis/log/dashboard.md

 In case of enabling dashboards for new custom DCs, replace `datcom-website-prod` in the queries with the custom DC's GCP project.

-TODO: Script the last 3 queries with `bq query --schedule` as needed.
+TODO: Automate the instructions below with a script that uses `bq query --schedule`.

 ## Adding BT as an external BQ table

+As a one-time thing, run this query on the BQ UI.

 ```
 CREATE OR REPLACE EXTERNAL TABLE dc_dashboard.nl_query_log